 The hOmeLabs 6 Slice Convection has many features of more expensive toaster ovens and comes at a significantly lower cost.
 With ten cooking settings, a contemporary stainless steel construction, and straightforward interface it impressed our testers.
 Its internal temperature was fairly inaccurate and some aspects of the digital display felt clunky, which prevented it from earning a high score in our ratings.
 Despite these drawbacks, it performed fairly well in all of our tests and stood out for its versatility.
-It won our Best Buy Award as a large toaster oven for its strong performance and a fairly low list price of $160.
+It won our Best Buy Award as a large toaster oven for its strong performance and a fairly low list price.
 If you're on a budget but want a toaster oven that offers almost as much cooking performance and style as a higher end model the hOmeLabs is a great option.

 hOmeLabs 6 Slice Convection Review